A Panoramic River View

 river roof terrace 53m²

-This 16th floor penthouse apartment, in Wards Wharf Approach near London City Airport, features two terraces.
-An upper, 33-square-metre rooftop adjoins the master bedroom, while the principal, 53-square-metre roof terrace lies adjacent to the living room below.
-The vista westwards encompasses a myriad of London landmarks, from The O2 to Emirates Air Line and Canary Wharf, while Thames Barrier, with its glistening, curved cladding, encapsulates the site's sense of place.
-Thames Barrier Park, designed in 1995 by French landscape architect Allain Provost, continues to crystallise a well-integrated, significant South London regeneration milieu, defining its locality's ambience.
-Two, contrasting artificial grasses produce diverse colour, height and texture, mimicking the Barrier Park lawns' distinctive linearity.
+This 16th floor penthouse apartment in Wards Wharf Approach near London City Airport features two terraces.
+An upper 33-square-metre rooftop adjoins the master bedroom, while the principal 53-square-metre roof terrace lies adjacent to the living room below.
+The vista westwards encompasses a myriad of London landmarks, from The O2 to Emirates Air Line and Canary Wharf, while Thames Barrier, with its glistening curved cladding, encapsulates the site's urban sense of place.
+Thames Barrier Park, designed in 1995 by French landscape architect Allain Provost, continues to crystallise a well-integrated, significant East London regeneration milieu, defining its locality's ambience.
+Two contrasting artificial grasses produce diverse colour, height and texture, mimicking the park lawns' distinctive linearity.

 Roof Terrace Link

-To create an intrinsic link to the park, we included similar elements and textures in our roof terraces' design, replicating the building's contours, while enhancing functionality.
+To create an intrinsic link to the park, we included similar elements and textures in our roof terrace designs, replicating the building's contours, while enhancing functionality.
 Two artificial grasses define the main lounge, forming a flow into the park's surface, with a granite promenade framing city vistas.
 Angular hardwood decking is utilised as a dining hub, reminiscent of the river's prominent esplanade, while the Barrier's architecture was echoed with custom-made tree planters.
-Displaying undulating curves, highlighted by a silvery, powder-coated patina, these vessels feature multi stem Tibetan Cherry trees, where scarlet stems produce eye-catching focal points all year round.
+Displaying undulating curves, highlighted by a silvery powder-coated patina, these vessels feature multi stem Tibetan Cherry trees, where scarlet stems produce eye-catching focal points all year round.
 As the site is unreachable by a conventional crane, at a staggering 150-foot-high elevation, construction materials were brought in manually via the building's lift and communal stairways to enable this substantial roof terrace makeover project throughout its 3-week schedule.